GraphQLCollege/graphql-postgres-subscriptions/README.md

 You have three options:

-If you don's send any argument to `new PostgresPubSub()`, we'll create a `postgres` client with no arguments.
+If you don't send any argument to `new PostgresPubSub()`, we'll create a `postgres` client with no arguments.

 You can also pass [node-postgres connection options](https://node-postgres.com/features/connecting#programmatic) to `PostgresPubSub`.